Fight or Flight?

 I took professional help, kept reaching out to supportive friends and started reading up on articles on nervous system dysregulation.

 My family was also aware of what I was feeling.
-I felt a slight sense of shame initially of how I was not able to make things better for myself any quicker.
+I initially felt a slight sense of guilt of how I was not able to make things better for myself any quicker.
 But later, I only held on to the support and let go of any shame to help my recovery become faster.
-It's hard.
-But support is always around the corner.
+It was hard.
+But support was always around the corner.

 Regulating the nervous system - (the ventral vagal state)

-It is important to listen to your body's cues or seek help and understand the signs in seeking regulation.
+Another important facet of trying to heal from dysregulation, is to listen to your body's cues or seek help and understand the signs when your body is seeking regulation.
 Some of the things that worked for me were:

-C) Write down your tasks and goals - so that your fight mode feels in control
+C) Writing down your tasks and goals - so that your fight mode feels in control

-D) Socialize.
+D) Socializing.
 Yes, I never realised the importance of social engagement so much until now.

 Our nervous system relies on connection for co-regulation and feeling 'safe'.

-E) Do not judge or be too critical of yourself.
+E) Not judging or being too critical of yourself.
 You know what your optimum levels of performance are, but in a dysregulated state does it make more sense for you to try and reach that optimum level?
 It is possible you are going to face burn out faster.

-F) Last but very important, do not isolate yourself but spend some quiet time in nature, step on soil, take daily sunlight, and cold showers, they help!
+F) Last but very important, not isolating yourself.
+Spending time in nature, stepping on soil, taking daily sunlight, and taking cold showers, yes they help!

 For close friends and family -

-It is important to make the person feel that you are available for support.
+It is important to make the person going through symptoms of dysregulation to feel that you are available for support.
 THAT YOU ARE THERE.
 THAT WE WILL TAKE CARE OF IT TOGETHER.
 Just that statement will take them a long way and towards healing.

-Do not judge someone going through something like this.
+In short, try not to judge someone going through something like this.
 Many temperamental changes could be because of their nervous system response to the situation.
-Brush it off, or let them know politely that it was uncalled for.
+Brush it off, or let them know politely that any brash response was uncalled for.
 Hear them out.
 But if they feel you are not being sensitive to their need for 'safety', they will block you off from expressing themselves, survival mode working in incognito ;)

 Remember, it is their's as well as you as their support system 's goal to help heal.